Papyrus Oxyrhynchus 208 + 1781: History

 The manuscript was discovered at the end of the 19th century by Grenfell and Hunt in Oxyrhynchus, Egypt.
 The first and third leaves were published in Oxyrhynchus Papyri, Part II (1899), no. 208.
 Biblical scholar Caspar René Gregory classified it under number 5 on his list.

-The second leaf (John 16:14-30) was published in 1922 as Oxyrhynchus no. 1781.
+The second leaf was published in 1922 as Oxyrhynchus no. 1781.

 It was examined by Grenfell, Hunt, Karl Wessely, Schofield, and Comfort.

 It is currently housed at the British Library (Inv. nos.
 782, 2484) in London.